madfolio/old_website2/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---
-Creating value through design thinking.
+Creating shit through design thinking.
 We know that to create value there has to be a laser focus on the end user of our products.
 We have worked with a number of small companies on their strategy and growth development.
 These have included film production companies, biotech, marine survey and others.